 Primary Areas of Settlement in the GTA (Social Atlas):

 Milton, Oakville, Mississauga, Vaughan, King, East Gwillimbury, Markham, Ajax, Richmond Hill, Aurora, and the City of Toronto (Ward 27 Toronto Centre-Rosedale).

 South Africa's apartheid system (a discriminatory system of racial segregation) was finally repealed in 1991, largely due to international pressure.
 The country's first free national democratic elections took place in 1994.
-Although South Africa today faces problems such as economic inequality and the legacy of apartheid, its functioning democracy and relative prosperity are a positive example for the rest of Africa to look to.
-Most South Africans identify as Christians, but there is emphasis on pluralism in South America, so religious minorities are not marginalized.
+Although South Africa today faces problems such as economic inequality and the legacy of apartheid, its functioning democracy, and relative prosperity are a positive example for the rest of Africa to look to.
+Most South Africans identify as Christians, but there is an emphasis on pluralism in South America, so religious minorities are not marginalized.
 There is freedom of religion.